Sickle Cell Anemia

 What is sickle cell anemia?

-Sickle cell anemia is a genetic disease that causes your body to break down too many red blood cells (RBCs).
-RBCs carry oxygen to all the organs and tissues of your body.
-You are at risk for sickle cell anemia if both of your parents have the gene for sickle cell anemia.
+Sickle cell anemia is a disease that causes your body to break down too many red blood cells (RBCs).
+RBCs carry oxygen to all the organs and tissues.
+Sickle cell anemia is a serious form of sickle cell disease.
+The disease causes RBCs to be sickle (crescent) shaped.
+Your risk increases if both your parents have the gene for sickle cell anemia.
 Your healthcare provider can confirm you have sickle cell anemia from the shape of your RBCs.

 What are the signs and symptoms of sickle cell anemia?